opf/openproject/docs/release-notes/12-5-0/README.md

 If you create a new work package in OpenProject and want to add a file to the work package, you can now upload or link files from Nextcloud directly.

-Thereby, it gives you two options on the Files tab: Upload a new file or link an existing file from Nextcloud, as described above.
+Thereby, it gives you two options: Upload a new file or link an existing file from Nextcloud, as described above.

 ![openproject-nextcloud-upload-files-empty-status](openproject-nextcloud-upload-files-empty-status.png)